realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 * A networking service that has different client implementations based on the running platform.
 * A utility service that enables several functions that require to work differently based upon platform or different sets of conditions.

-This capability is quite advanced but also quite limitless.
+This capability is a bit more advanced advanced and potentially limitless.

 For more information checkout the [Advanced services and sub services (data providers)](serviceframework_04_advanced_services.md) section.